mbeggas/M1IoT-interruptlab/timer_interrupt/README.md

 if we prescale by 256, each Timer/Counter 1 cycle would be $6.25.10^{-8} .
 256$ = $1.6 .
 10^{-5}~s$

-To trigger the TOV1 (Timer/Counter 1 oveflow interrupt) it takes from 0x0000 to 0xffff incerements, each increment done in onr timer cycle with tales $2^{16}$ cycle, ie. 65536 cycle
+To trigger the TOV1 (Timer/Counter 1 overflow interrupt) it takes from 0x0000 to 0xffff increments, each increment is done in one timer cycle with total $2^{16}$ cycles, ie, 65536 cycles

-So the TOV1 is trigrerreb after $1,6 .
+So the TOV1 is triggered after $1,6 .
 10^{-5} .
 65536 = 1.048576~s$

 Equation for calculating TOV1 time

 $T_{MAX}=\frac{2^n N}{f_{clk}}$
 - $T_{MAX}$ maximum time
 - N  prescaler (divider)
-- n size in bit of the Timer/Counter register and $2^n$ respresent tne number of Timer/Counter to reach the overflow
+- n size in bit of the Timer/Counter register and $2^n$ represents the number of Timer/Counter to reach the overflow

-For the previuos example,
+For the previous example,
 $T_{MAX}=\frac{2^{16} 256}{16.10^6}=1.048576~s$

 ### 3. Timer/Counter 1 Interrupt Enabling